Unison is committed to financial education

 At the end of the CCU program, students are rewarded with the special opportunity to open their own savings account – with Unison providing the first deposit!

-Each Spring Unison sponsors and assists with the Kaukauna High School Reality Store.
-The Reality Store is a simulation game in which students are assigned a career, marital status and family size.
+Each Spring Unison sponsors and assists with the Kaukauna High School Reality Store and the Little Chute High School Reality Check.
+Reality Store and Reality Check are simulation games in which students are assigned a career, marital status and family size.
 They are given a mock checkbook with the monthly income entered for their specific career.
 Students then visit booths manned by community members at which they pay their monthly bills.
 At each booth, students make decisions concerning a standard of living they'll assume.
 For example, at the housing booth (manned by a Realtor), students decide if they want to pay for a one-bedroom efficiency apartment or a five-bedroom home.
-Following the Reality Store, students discuss the impact of the educational choices they make today on their ability to enter various occupations and support their future desired standard of living.
+Following the event, students discuss the impact of the educational choices they make today on their ability to enter various occupations and support their future desired standard of living.